-PROXY MICROVISION, INC.
+MICROVISION, INC.

-Annual Meeting, June 25, 2008

-PROXY SOLICITED BY BOARD OF DIRECTORS
+Annual Meeting, June 17, 2010 PROXY SOLICITED BY BOARD OF DIRECTORS

-The 2008 Annual Meeting of Shareholders of Microvision, Inc. will be held on June 25, 2008 at 9:00 a.m., Pacific Time, at the Meydenbauer Center, 11100 NE 6th Street, Bellevue, Washington 98004
+The 2010 Annual Meeting of Shareholders of Microvision, Inc. will be held on June 17, 2010 at 9:00 a.m., Pacific Time, at the Meydenbauer Center, 11100 N.E.
+6th Street, Bellevue, Washington 98004

-The undersigned hereby appoints Alexander Tokman, Jeff T. Wilson, and Thomas M. Walker, and each of them, each with power to appoint his substitute, as proxies to vote and act at the 2008 Annual Meeting of shareholders of Microvision, Inc. (the "Company") to be held on June 25, 2008, or any adjournment or postponement thereof with respect to the number of shares of common stock of the Company as to which the undersigned may be entitled to vote or act.
-The undersigned instructs such proxies to vote as designated on the reverse side on the matters on the reverse side, as described in the accompanying notice of the 2008 Annual Meeting and proxy statement, receipt of which is acknowledged.
-All proxies previously given by the undersigned in respect of the 2008 Annual Meeting are hereby revoked.
+The undersigned hereby appoints Alexander Tokman, Jeff T. Wilson, and Thomas M. Walker, and each of them, each with power to appoint his/her substitute, as proxies to vote and act at the 2010 Annual Meeting of shareholders of Microvision, Inc. (the "Company") to be held on June 17, 2010, or any adjournment or postponement thereof with respect to the number of shares of common stock of the Company as to which the undersigned may be entitled to vote or act.
+The undersigned instructs such proxies to vote as designated on the reverse side on the matters on the reverse side, as described in the accompanying notice of the 2010 Annual Meeting and proxy statement, receipt of which is acknowledged.
+All proxies previously given by the undersigned in respect of the 2010 Annual Meeting and proxy statement, receipt of which is acknowledged.
+All proxies previously given by the undersigned in respect of the 2010 Annual